 The Department requires a maximum of 14 calendar days to verify mix designs before the Engineer will allow paving operations to begin.
-The Engineer will verify the maturity curve on the first day of concrete placement according to ASTM C 1074, as modified in the Field Sampling and Testing Manual.

-2. Samples.
+b.
+Samples.

 The Engineer will verify the mix design.
-The materials used in the mix design shall be the same as those used on the project.
+Use materials in the mix design that are to be used on the project.
 Attach a tag to the samples identifying the Department's project number and type of material.